Oghodo/oghodo/README.md

 "WDD", number: 231, title: "Frontend Web Development I", credits: 2 is the course i am currently studying at the momment.
 ## Technologies and Tools

-- Proficient in: CSS, HTML & JAVASCRIPTS
+- Proficient in: CSS, HTML & JAVASCRIPTS,MySQL and Paython Language as well
 - Skills: Good with programming and i can help you create any type of website you want, either for personal use or for your business.
+- Microsoft Office proficiency (Word, Excel & PowerPoint) -Administrative Assistance
+-Data Entry
+-Communication and Interpersonal skills
+-Web Development
+-Web and Computer Programming
+-Software Development

 ## Let's Connect!